-Once the airspeed has been reduced to below the minimum speed for the canopy the wing will stall.
+Once the airspeed has been reduced to below the minimum speed for the canopy, the wing will stall.
 To the pilot it feels like dropping backwards, not unlike the sensation felt when a jester removes your chair from under you when you sit down.
 In this phase it is important to avoid releasing the brakes again, as this may lead to uncontrollable shooting forward of the canopy.
-In extreme cases pilots have fallen into the canopy through poor timed full stall releases.
+In extreme cases pilots have fallen into the canopy through poorly timed full stall releases.

 In the next phase the canopy stabilises somewhat above the pilot again.
-The wing tips will often tend to try to reinflate quite violently, and it requires considerable force to maintain the wing in the stalled configuration.
+The wing tips will often try to re-inflate quite violently, and it requires considerable force to maintain the wing in the stalled configuration.

 It is important to stabilise the wing above the pilots' head before releasing the brake lines.
-The pilot accomplishes this by slowly releasing the brakes until the wing is all but reinflated across the entire span.
+The pilot accomplishes this by slowly releasing the brakes until the wing is all but re-inflated across the entire span.
 In this phase the wing will be moving somewhat along the cross axis.
-The pilot attempts to release the last bit of brake input as the wing is surged forward - this will cause the wing to resume flight with the least possible diving tendency.
+The pilot attempts to release the last bit of brake input during a forward surge of the wing - this will cause it to resume flight with the least possible diving tendency.
 Pilots should note that timing the release wrongly may cause the wing to dive quite aggressively and be prepared to catch the dive.

-Test pilots have also tested the asymmetric release of full stalls on the Summit XC2.
+Test pilots have also tested the asymmetric release of full stalls on the Trango XC2.
 This manoeuvre is ONLY for reference and should not be emulated by owners.

 careful!
-The approach of the minimum speed is recognised through the notable lack of forward speed and thereby wind noise and the extreme increase in brake line tension.
-Up until the wing starts to fall back the pilot may resume normal flight by simply releasing the brakes
+The approach of the minimum speed is recognised through the notable lack of forward speed and thereby wind noise, and the extreme increase in brake line tension.
+Up until the wing starts to fall back the pilot may resume normal flight by simply releasing the brakes.